moneroguides/1x02-setting-up-your-own-node/script.md

 The first thing we're going to do is move download file to a custom folder.
 First select and cut using *Ctrl+X*

-Next we will go to the `C:` drive to create a folder called "monerod".
+Next we will go to the `C:` drive to create a folder called *monerod*.
 Double click on the new folder and paste the zip file you just cut with *Ctrl+V*

 Double click the zip file to open, then drag and drop the folder into the address bar, onto the name of the parent folder.
-Open the the monerod folder when finished.
+Open the *monerod* folder when finished.

 As Windows users it's best to add a custom security rule to your virus and threat protection settings to avoid any complications when running your node:

-- Open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in *virus*
+- Open the virus and threat protection settings by typing in the search bar or opening the start menu and typing in `virus`
 - Next, under *Virus and Threat Protection Settings*, click on *Manage Settings*
 - Scroll down until you see the *Exclusions* Section and choose *Add or remove exclusions*
 - Click *Add an exclusion*
-- Choose *folder*
+- Choose *Folder*
 - Go to the folder that you just created in the root directory